State

 |

-Authority.
-The local health authority, the director of the Department of Health or the director’s designated representative shall require isolation of a patient or animal with a communicable disease, quarantine of contacts, concurrent and terminal disinfection, or modified forms of these procedures necessary for the protection of the public health.
+The local health authority or director of the department of health shall require isolation of a patient or animal with a communicable disease and quarantine of contacts necessary for the protection of the public health.

 |